hazelcast/hazelcast-reference-manual/src/ExecutionMemberSelector.md

 - `pool-size`: The number of executor threads per Member for the Executor.
 By default, Executor is configured to have 16 threads in the pool.
 You can change that with this element.
 - `queue-capacity`: Executor's task queue capacity; the number of tasks this queue can hold.
 - `statistics-enabled`: You can retrieve some statistics (such as pending operations count, started operations count, completed operations count, and cancelled operations count) by setting this parameter's value to `true`.
 The method for retrieving the statistics is `getLocalExecutorStats()`.
+- `quorum-ref`: Name of quorum configuration that you want this Executor Service to use.
+Please see the [Split-Brain Protection for IExecutorService section](#split-brain-protection-for-iexecutorservice).